 A hobbyist who tinkers with ceramics.
 A mechanic who works on classic cars.
 A woodworker with a little side hustle.
 All those folks could use a proper workshop.
 But there’s no one-size-fits-all solution.

-So, as you envision your ideal workshop, there are lots of things you need to keep in mind.
+So, as you envision your ideal workshop, you need to keep in mind lots of things.

 What work will you be doing?
 Will your workshop be in the garage, the basement, the attic, a detached shed?
 How noisy will you be?
 Will you be picking up so much dust that you’ll need a proper air filtration system?